roryp/ttsazure/README.md

 # Set specific subscription if needed
 azd config set defaults.subscription <subscription-id>

+# For local development, ensure Azure CLI is logged in
+az login
+az account show  # Verify correct subscription
 ```

+**Managed Identity Issues**
+- Verify the managed identity has "Cognitive Services OpenAI User" role
+- Check that the Container App is using the correct managed identity
+- Ensure the Azure OpenAI resource is in the same subscription
+- Use `azd monitor` to check authentication logs

 **Deployment Failures**
 - Ensure you have Contributor role on the Azure subscription